VCCE/VCC/docs/UserGuide.md

 ## harddisk.dll

- This module implements the used of emulator dosk files that are supported in many Coco emulators.
+ This module implements the use of emulator disk files that are supported in many Coco emulators.
 It adds a dual menu item used to Insert/Eject up to two virtual hard disk images (VHD) as HD 0 and HD 1.
  It also contains an implementation of the Dallas DS1315 real time